TritonDataCenter/sdc-docker/README.md

 # Testing

-As shown above, `make test` will run unit tests locally.
+As shown above, the run unit tests locally:

+    make test

 To run *integration* tests, you need to call the "test/runtests" driver from the *global zone* (GZ) of a SmartDataCenter setup with sdc-docker, e.g. with COAL that would be:

     ssh root@10.99.99.7
     /zones/$(vmadm lookup -1 alias=docker0)/root/opt/smartdc/docker/test/runtests

+specifically for COAL there is a target for that:

+    make test-integration-in-coal

+To run (a) a particular subset of integration tests -- using 'info' as a filter on test names in this example -- and (b) with trace-level logging:

+    LOG_LEVEL=trace /zones/$(vmadm lookup -1 alias=docker0)/root/opt/smartdc/docker/test/runtests -f info 2>&1 | bunyan

+Some integration tests (those that don't depend on running in the GZ) can be run from your Mac dev tree, e.g.:

+    ./test/runtest ./test/integration/info.test.js

 # Development from your Mac